getodk/collect/CONTRIBUTING.md

-# Contributing code to ODK Collect 1.0
+# Contributing code to ODK Collect

 This is a living document.
 If you see something that could be improved, edit this document and submit a pull request following the instructions below!

 ## Submitting a pull request
-To contribute code to ODK Collect 1.0, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core project.
+To contribute code to ODK Collect, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core project.

 1. [Set up your development environment](https://github.com/opendatakit/collect#setting-up-your-development-environment).